AlmaCookBook/AlmaCookBook.github.io/docs/workflows/nf-core-2.md

 ```

 ## Step 5: Running sarek on slurm from the master-worker partition
 Nextflow has a master thread that is controlling all the other processes.
-Alma has a special queue for this called the master-worker queue, where long running threads can control their child processs (the compute node has a time limit to stop long running jobs).
+Alma has a special queue for this called the master-worker queue, where long-running threads can control their child processes (the compute node has a time limit to stop long-running jobs).

 To use this queue, kick off the job above using "sbatch" and send it to this master-worker queue.